Blog post

 Adding PDF support to your app enables it to handle various document needs, from basic viewing, to advanced functionalities like annotations, form filling, and digital signatures.
 Choosing the right library can help you implement features that are essential for your app’s success.

-React Native PDF Viewer Use Case
+React Native PDF viewer use case

 This post assumes you’re familiar with React Native and that you’ve previously developed apps using React Native.
-If that isn’t the case, you can use our getting started guides to create a new React Native project that uses PSPDFKit.
+If that isn’t the case, you can use our getting started guides to create a new React Native project that uses Nutrient.
 Or, if you’re in a hurry, you can download our ready-to-run example project and follow the instructions from its README.

-In the video below, you can see how we open a PDF file using react-native-pdf
+In the video below, you can see how we open a PDF file using react-native-pdf and Nutrient React Native SDK.

 Now, let’s take a look at the steps involved!